lawrennd/snippets/_deepnn/includes/from-shallow-to-deep.md

 \notes{Each hidden unit acts as a basis function with its own kink location and slope.}

-\notes{Placeholder figure: coloured activations of individual ReLU units vs input (different kink locations/slopes).}
+\tk{Placeholder figure: coloured activations of individual ReLU units vs input (different kink locations/slopes).}

-\notes{Placeholder figure: final output as linear combination of ReLU basis functions; colour-coded kinks correspond to unit activations.}
+\tk{Placeholder figure: final output as linear combination of ReLU basis functions; colour-coded kinks correspond to unit activations.}

 \slides{Complexity (1D): number of kinks $\propto$ width of network.}